JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

     ```
    {initial-collapse-state="collapsed" collapsible="true" collapsed-title='@JsModule("@js-joda/timezone")'}

+> When commiting your project to version control, include the `yarn.lock` files generated in the `kotlin-js-store` directory.
+> This helps ensure that the same versions of JavaScript dependencies are used wherever the project is built.
+>
+{style="note"}

 ## Enhance the user interface

 1. Open the `shared/src/commonMain/kotlin/App.kt` file and after the `App()` composable add the following function